ill13/Notes/Adding drivers to a win10 image with PowerShell.md

 DISM /mount-image /imagefile:C:\iso\sources\boot.wim /index:1 /mountdir:C:\mount\
 ```

-At some point you shoud've downloaded and unpacked the SATA drivers from the manufacturer.
+At some point you should've downloaded and unpacked the SATA drivers from the manufacturer.
 Put those in *c:\sata_drivers*

-Add them to your *boot.wim* wuth:
+Add them to your *boot.wim* with:
 ```cmd
 DISM /Image:C:\mount\ /Add-Driver /Driver:C:\sata_drivers /recurse
 ```